vikasviv/Moisture_Sensor_data_to_tangle/README.md

 # ATTACH Moisture_Sensor_data_to_tangle
 Thanks to IOTA.ECO/IOTA Sandbox for using with MaM

+	1. Install Arduino IDE.
+	2. Connect Arduino Uno to Laptop through USB.
+	3. Connect Soil Moisture Sensor to AO
+	4. Arduino IDE - Connect to port and device
+	5. Arduino IDE - Run StandardFirmata from File->Examples->Firmata->StandardFirmata
-	1. Install nodejs
+	6. Install nodejs

-	2. Create a folder with master index.js file
+	7. Create a folder with master .js file
 		a.
 Clone and npm Install iota.lib.js files from https://github.com/iotaledger/iota.lib.js#gettransfers
 		b.
 Clone and npm install johnny-five from https://github.com/rwaldron/johnny-five
 		c.
 Clone mam.client.js from https://github.com/iotaledger/mam.client.js

-	3. Open nodejs cmd: Go to master file directory and run "node index.js"
+	8. Open nodejs cmd: Go to master file directory and run "node index.js"

-	4. Program should start attaching sensor data to Tangle
+	9. Program should start attaching sensor data to Tangle

 	5. Copy paste from the console "https://thetangle.org/YourInitialRoot" to view it on Tangle